jgwill/olca/narrativemap.md

 - 526be0a: imported LangGraph docs index for streaming reference
 - ffee943: added persistent session memory example with InMemoryStore
 - 1519e78: bumped package version to 0.3.1 and verified TestPyPI upload
+- 2bdb918: documented Pillow requirement and bumped version to 0.3.2